How to Do The Most Effective Gallbladder Flush Ever

 Natural Medicines to Shrink Gallstones

-Since the pancreas plays a major role in digesting food, supporting the pancreas makes it easier on your gallbladder.
-Take a digestive enzyme that includes hydrochloric acid and pancreatic enzymes with every meal.
+Liver and pancreatic health go together.
+The pancreas plays a vital role in digesting food, so supporting the pancreas makes it easier for your gallbladder.
+Take a pancreatic digestive enzyme with every meal.
+If you have trouble breaking down protein, take one that includes hydrochloric acid along with pancreatic enzymes.

-Take liver and gallbladder supportive herbs, called cholagogues, to promote bile secretion.
+Liver and gallbladder health go together.
+Take liver and gallbladder supportive herbs, called cholagogues, to promote bile secretion and lower inflammation in these organs.
 There are many commercial herbal formulas for liver and gallbladder detoxification.
-Berberine is one of the most important active components in this class of herbs.
-Others include Chinese coptis, milk thistle, and gentian.
+Berberine is one of the most important active components in this class of herbs that also includes Chinese coptis, bupleurum, milk thistle, and gentian root.

 - Coptis (Coptis chinensis)